Arghajit47/playwright-pulse-dashboard/README.md

 -   `src/components/pulse-dashboard`: React components specific to the Pulse Dashboard UI.
 -   `src/components/ui`: Reusable ShadCN UI components.
 -   `src/hooks`: Custom React hooks (e.g., `useTestData`).
--   `src/ai`: Genkit configuration and AI flows.
 -   `public/pulse-report/`: Directory where the dashboard expects `playwright-pulse-report.json` and the `history/` subdirectory for trend data.
 Attachments are also typically served from under `public/`.
 -   `src/types`: TypeScript type definitions for report data.

-## AI-Powered Insights

-The "Failure Pattern Analysis" feature (accessible if AI analysis is triggered, typically planned for the Dashboard view or a dedicated section) uses Genkit to:
--   Analyze historical failure data from `trend-*.json` files.
--   Identify common error messages and recurring failure patterns.
--   Suggest potential root causes and debugging strategies.

 ## Customization